-An appropriate local illumination model is applied at each level and the resultant intensity is passed up through the tree, until the primary ray is reached.
-The principle of the ray tracing method is described in Fig. 2.
+The principle and the design of the ray tracing method is described in Fig. 1.
 Thus we can modify the local illumination model (at each tree node) by where R is the intensity of light from the reflected ray, and T is the intensity of light from the transmitted ray.
-Kr, and Kt are the reflection and transmission coefficients, and Ilocal is the local intensity.
-For a very specular surface, such as plastic, we sometimes do not compute using a local intensity, but only using the reflected/transmitted intensity values.
+K_r , and K_t are the reflection and transmission coefficients, and I{local} is the local intensity.